Easy, Delicious Whole Wheat Pancakes Recipe

 How to Make Light and Fluffy Pancakes with Whole Wheat Flour

-If you’re looking for whole wheat pancakes with 100% whole wheat flour, this one will do it for you.
+If you’re looking for whole wheat pancakes with 100% whole wheat flour, this recipe one will do it for you.

 You can also use half whole wheat and half all-purpose flour.
 If you’re not used to using whole wheat flour in your kitchen, we suggest you use 50% whole wheat and 50% all-purpose flour.

 In fact, even though we’re used to whole wheat ourselves, we prefer using two flours instead of only using whole wheat.
-The pancakes are a little lighter, fluffy and taste great.
+The pancakes are a little lighter, fluffy and taste amazing.
 Either way, they turn out beautifully.
 Just look at how fluffy they are!

 We love topping whole wheat pancakes with some warm syrup and sliced bananas, but we’re sure you already have a plan for the topping.
 Enjoy!